-Understanding the buyer’s journey is at the center of every marketing strategy.
+Understanding the buyer’s journey is at the center of every content marketing strategy.
 With the proper marketing strategy, your company can attract and develop relationships with prospects that ultimately become paying customers.
 While there are ways to accelerate the funnel process, it's crucial to understand the road map to nurture your prospects every step of the way.

 The average B2B SaaS Buyer’s Journey can be broken into 5 Steps: Awareness, Evaluation, Decision, Retention & Advocacy: